Polish–Soviet War: Logistics and plans

 By early 1920, the Red Army had been very successful against the White movement.
 In January 1920, the Soviets began concentrating forces on the Polish northern front, along the Berezina River.
 British Prime Minister David Lloyd George ordered the Baltic Sea blockade of Soviet Russia lifted.
 Estonia signed with Russia the Treaty of Tartu on 3 February, recognizing the Bolshevik government.
 European arms merchants proceeded with supplying the Soviets with items needed by the military, for which the Russian government paid with gold and valuables taken from the imperial stock and confiscated from individuals.

 From early 1920, both the Polish and Soviet sides had prepared for decisive confrontations.
 However, Lenin and Trotsky had not yet been able to dispose of all the White forces, including especially the army of Pyotr Wrangel, threatening them from the south.
 Piłsudski, unconstrained by such limitations, was able to attack first.
 Convinced that the Whites were no longer a threat to Poland, he resolved to take care of the remaining enemy, the Bolsheviks.
-The plan for the Kiev Expedition was to beat the Red Army on Poland's southern flank and to install the pro-Polish Petliura government in Ukraine.
+The plan for the Kiev offensive was to beat the Red Army on Poland's southern flank and to install the pro-Polish Petliura government in Ukraine.

 Victor Sebestyen, author of a 2017 biography of Lenin, wrote: "The newly independent Poles started the war.
 With England and France's backing, they invaded Ukraine in spring 1920."
-Some Allied leaders had not supported Poland, including former British Prime Minister H. H. Asquith, who called the Kiev Expedition "a purely aggressive adventure, a wanton enterprise".
+Some Allied leaders had not supported Poland, including former British Prime Minister H. H. Asquith, who called the Kiev offensive "a purely aggressive adventure, a wanton enterprise".
 Sebestyen characterized Piłsudski as a "Polish nationalist, not a socialist".